-Norine Dresser is a folklorist who greatly misses her enabler.
+Norine Dresser is a folklorist who has taken sheltering-in-place as a mandate.